SpaceUY/devops-guidelines/index.md

 - **Monitoring & Logging**: Tools and practices for keeping our systems healthy.
 - **Security**: Security best practices for our infrastructure and applications.

-## Let's Make It Happen!

-Remember, these guidelines are here to help us, not to restrict us.
-Feel free to suggest improvements or ask questions anytime.
-Let's work together to keep our infrastructure reliable, scalable, and fun to work with.

 Happy deploying! 🚀